 - The Friends of the Forum, a consultative body open to all States Members and Observers of the United Nations and GFMD Observers;

-- The GFMD Support Unit provides secretariat support to the Chair-in-Office by offering substantive (including GFMD communication and the GFMD Platform for Partnerships), liaison, financial, administrative and logistical services;
+- The GFMD Support Unit (January 2009 - January 2021) provided secretariat support to the Chair-in-Office by offering substantive (including GFMD communication and the GFMD Platform for Partnerships), liaison, financial, administrative and logistical services;

 - Designated national Focal Points enable the GFMD to liaise with participating governments and facilitate dialogue and greater coordination at the national level;

 - The Chair-in-Office is assisted by a national Taskforce comprised of national and / or international advisers to help the Chair with the overall organization of the GFMD process.